StewAlexander-com/NetVendor/ADVANCED.md

 ## 🔒 Posture-Change Detection & Security Monitoring

-When integrated with a SIEM (Elastic, Splunk, QRadar, etc.), NetVendor transforms from a static inventory tool into a **posture-change sensor** that enables proactive security monitoring and incident response.
+When integrated with a SIEM (Elastic, Splunk, QRadar, etc.), ShadowVendor transforms from a static inventory tool into a **posture-change sensor** that enables proactive security monitoring and incident response.

 ### Key Capabilities